 - Echo Bay Partners

-Either a full-time or a part-time, paid or unpaid internship with a Program Staff approved company or organization.
-This requires a completed application that indicates risk management-related responsibilities/tasks, and that must be approved by Program Staff.
+Either a full-time or a part-time, paid or unpaid internship with an approved company or organization by the Academic Director.
+This requires a completed application that indicates risk management-related responsibilities/tasks, and that must be approved by the Academic Director.

-Note: International students will need practical training authorization and must contact UConn Immigration Services in Storrs for further information.
+Note: International students will need practical training authorization and must contact UConn Immigration Services for further information.

 Financial Risk Competitions